-Lots of people struggle to fit physical activity into their busy lives.
+Lots of people struggle to get enough physical activity.
 If someone you care about is having a hard time getting active, you can help.
 Here are some tips to get you started.

 Suggest activities you can do together.